 You can’t train someone who has an athletic background the same as someone who never played sports as they’re lacking the finer motor skills.
 You need to first help them learn to move their own body etc.

 Honestly.
-How could these so called coaches develop true understanding of strategic nutrition and training when they are in their early 20’s, hired several people, and their first hormone cycle was more than a gram of combined hormones.
+How could these so-called coaches develop a true understanding of strategic nutrition and training when they are in their early 20’s, hired several people, and their first hormone cycle was more than a gram of combined hormones.
 Not to mention the rest of the chemicals in their veins.